VITA-Group/o1-planning/README.md

 We evaluated the GPT4 and o1 on planning tasks, highlighting their strength in problem understanding and identifying challenges in spatial reasoning and generalization.
 </p>

+## News
+- [2025/1] We are currently working on developing the benchmark and plan to release the code and data within a month.

 ## TODO List
 We will update the detailed information and share access to more files soon.
 - [x] Release detailed experiments evaluation